Hongwei-Z/FishingNetTopology/README.md

-   fnt.findSubnet(index)               # Find all nodes that directly or indirectly approved this node fnt.disableNode(index)              # Detach a node fnt.printFNT()                      # Print all nodes
+   fnt.findSubnet(index)               # Find all nodes that directly or indirectly approved this node fnt.disableNode(index)              # Detach a node fnt.printFNT()                      # Print all nodes fnt.findThroughput():               # Return the list of throughput at each layer fnt.findUtilization():              # Calculate the utilization of each layer fnt.findWaste():                    # Calculate the waste rate of each layer

    Graph.drawFNT(fnt)                  # Draw a FNT graph
-   Graph.drawCWs(fnt)                  # Show the cumulative weight of all nodes Graph.drawCWChg(fnt, index)         # Show the growth of CW of a node as number of nodes increases Graph.drawThroughput(fnt)           # Show the throughput of each layer
+   Graph.drawCWs(fnt)                  # Show the cumulative weight of all nodes Graph.drawCWChg(fnt, index)         # Show the growth of CW of a node as number of nodes increases Graph.drawThroughput(fnt)           # Show the throughput of each layer Graph.drawUtilization(fnt):         # Show the utilization of each layer Graph.drawWasteRate(fnt):           # Show the waste rate of each layer
     ~~~

 ### Terminology: